povilaskarvelis/e2p-simulator/paper/paper.md

 - Visualize how statistical effect sizes translate to group separation and predictive performance
 - Understand how measurement reliability affects the observed effect sizes and predictive utility
-- Explore the impact of outcome base rates on classification metrics [@boschloo2012sensitivity]
+- Explore the impact of outcome base rates on classification metrics
-- Determine required effect sizes for achieving desired levels of predictive performance [@gignac2016effect]
+- Determine required effect sizes for achieving desired levels of predictive performance
-- Estimate how many predictors of smaller effect sizes would need to be combined to achieve a target level of predictive performance [@boschloo2019predicting]
+- Estimate how many predictors of smaller effect sizes would need to be combined to achieve a target level of predictive performance

-This tool is particularly valuable for researchers in psychology, medicine, neuroscience, and other fields where prediction and classification are important but where the limitations imposed by reliability and base rates are often overlooked [@borsboom2008psychometric].
+This tool is particularly valuable for researchers in psychology, medicine, neuroscience, and other fields where prediction and classification are important but where the limitations imposed by reliability and base rates are often overlooked.

 # Features